XavierDedenbach/surfacemapper/requirements/prd.md

 **FR-C6.3.4**: If tonnage is not provided for a specific layer, the compaction rate for that layer in the output table shall be displayed as "--".

 ### 6.7.
 3D Visualization (Frontend leveraging Backend)
-**FR-V7.1**: The Python backend, leveraging Open3D, shall process the surface .ply data and prepare it for 3D visualization.
+**FR-V7.1**: The Python backend, leveraging PyVista, shall process the surface .ply data and prepare it for 3D visualization.
 This preparation includes generating simplified meshes or extracting vertex data suitable for efficient transfer to the frontend.
+(Note: PyVista provides advanced mesh simplification and point cloud meshing via VTK backend, superior to Trimesh capabilities.)

 **FR-V7.2**: The React frontend, using Three.js, shall render a 3D visualization of all selected surfaces, stacked vertically according to their actual Z-coordinates.